gravitational/webapps/packages/teleterm/README.md

 - a signed version of tsh.app
 - an Apple Developer ID certificate in your Keychain

-When running `yarn build-and-package-term`, you need to provide three environment variables:
+When running `yarn build-and-package-term`, you need to provide these environment variables:

 - `APPLE_USERNAME`
 - `APPLE_PASSWORD`